Only Daddy That'll Walk the Line

-"Only Daddy That'll Walk the Line" is a song written and originally recorded by American country music singer Jim Alley and was also co-written by his father Gene Alley.
-It was made famous by American country music singer and musician Waylon Jennings.
+"Only Daddy That'll Walk the Line" is a song written by Jimmy Bryant.
+Originally recorded by American country music singer Jim Alley, it was made famous by American country music singer and musician Waylon Jennings.

 Waylon Jennings version

 Jennings recorded the song on April 16, 1968, at RCA Victor Studios in Nashville, with Chet Atkins producing, with Wayne Moss playing the guitar solo.
 It was released in July 1968 as the second single from Jennings' album Only the Greatest.

 Billboard, in a review of the album, said that it and "Walk On Out of My Mind" were "typical of the robust, compelling vocal style."
 Nathan Brackett and Christian Hoard, in The New Rolling Stone Album Guide, wrote that Jennings began to "really assert his rough-hewn sensibility" on the song.

-The song was featured in season seven episode five of Mad Men.
+The song was featured in season seven episode five of Mad Men, and was played briefly in the film Talladega Nights: The Ballad of Ricky Bobby.